Ptilodontoidea

 Ptilodontoidea is a group of extinct mammals from the Northern Hemisphere.

 They were generally small, somewhat rodent-like creatures of the extinct order Multituberculata.

-Some of these genera boast a great many species, though remains are generally sparse.
+Some of these genera have a great many species, though remains are generally sparse.

-Ptilodus is among the best known, and there's a tendency to depict it as an analog of a squirrel.
+Ptilodus is among the best known; there is a tendency to depict it as an analog of a squirrel.

 Upper Cretaceous remains are known from North America and Europe.
-Later representatives (Paleocene - Eocene) hail from North America, Europe and Asia.
+Later representatives (Paleocene – Eocene) have been found in North America, Europe and Asia.
 These were some of the last multituberculates, and they are within the suborder Cimolodonta.

 The superfamily is further divided into the following families: